AndroidUPV/Ex25_Files/README.md

 - Private external cached storage: Editable text file.
 - Private external images storage: Lists all PNG files.
 Creates a new PNG image file.
 - Public media storage:  Lists all PNG files.
 Creates a new PNG image file.
 - Public other storage: Editable text file.
-Creates a new texr file.
+Creates a new text file.
+It will ask the user for a text file to load.
+Press the Back button to skip it.